1. Home

 Childcare period Yes Employees can take childcare leave twice a day for up to 45 minutes each until their child reaches the age of one year to take care of a nursing home or a daycare center.

-Sick-child care leave Yes Employees raising a child before elementary school age may take leave to care for a child injured or ill for up to five days (10 days if there are two or more children) per year.
+Sick-child care leave Yes Employees raising a child before the end of the third grade of elementary school may take leave to care for a child injured or ill for up to five days (10 days if there are two or more children) per year.

 Exemption from overtime, etc. Employees raising a child who has not yet entered elementary school may apply for exemption from overtime work or work on weekly holidays in order to raise a child.